spurwadi2/v2/about/index.md

 logo: assets/images/ghost.png
 ---

+Thanks for visiting my blog.
+I don’t post as often as I’d like.
+It’s a little contingent on time and motivation.
+Mostly time I’d say.

+<center>•   •   •</center>

 I have been away from the blogging scene for quite a while now, suddenly today it dawned upon me that I need to start writing/posting again.
 My writing is a little bit rusty now, and I need to brush on that. [^1]

 >&quot;The beginning is the most important part of the work.&quot;